pietrop/electron-video-downloader/README.md

 "build:linux": "build --linux  --x64"
 ```

-## possible todo to extend the app:
+## Possible todo to extend the app:
 - [x] add check box option for [downloading associated subtitles](https://github.com/przemyslawpluta/node-youtube-dl#downloading-subtitles).
 - [x] support languages other then english when downloading captions.
 - [ ] if url is of playlist, then [download playlist](https://github.com/przemyslawpluta/node-youtube-dl#downloading-playlists)